Reference > WCAG1 Level A

 is not supported) you should use a separate description link.
 See HTML Techniques for WCAG 1.0.E806

-1.1: Image buttons should have
+CP 1.1: Image buttons should have

 alt